 1. Fire extinguishers shall be serviced yearly, gauge in charged zone (green area) and readily available for use.
 Proof of yearly service required (inspection tag on extinguisher or receipt).

-2. At least one portable fire extinguisher with a minimum 2A rating shall be provided in each tent or membrane structure.
+2. At least one portable fire extinguisher with a minimum 2A-10 BC rating shall be located every 75 feet of travel distance.

 1. Power Strips are permitted.
 Location of the power strip, or cord end shall be installed in a dry location protected from the weather.